MustaphaAwwal/Laravel-Docker-DockerCompose/README.md

 ## Description
 * A repository containing the docker and docker-compose file for the real world laravel application pieced together in [this](https://github.com/f1amy/laravel-realworld-example-app) repository.
 ## After cloning
-Make sure to set/export the environment variable DB_PASSWORD
+Make sure to set/export the environment variable DB_PASSWORD and set the corresponding password in .env.example file